Anapsys/cs361-group16-true-random-service/README.md

 ### Example Request:
 **While running the server...**

-Use cURL to make a request directly from the terminal:
+Use cURL to make a request directly in the terminal:

     curl http://localhost:3002/

-Expected termina response (the number will be random):
+Expected response (the number will be random):

     {"number":"13"}

 ## Recieving Data
-The server executes a Python script (random_number_generator.py):
+Upon running, The server executes a Python script (random_number_generator.py):

-1. Extracts a still frame from a Jellyfish tank livestream.
+1. Extracts a still frame from a jellyfish tank livestream.
 2. Picks a random pixel.
 3. Selects a random RGB value from the chosen pixel.
 4. Returns it as an integer in JSON format.